Follicle Stimulating Hormone (FSH) Level in Pregnancy – What’s Normal?

 The FSH test is one of the safest tests and has no documented side effects.
 Very few cases have been reported where a person has encountered dizziness or slight discomfort.
 If you do, let your medical practitioner know about it.

+This was all about FSH levels and pregnancy.
 The easiest way to appreciate the significance of any test that you are referred to is by having a word with your doctor.
 Request your doctor to explain the reason you have to take a particular test and what the results indicate.

-Also Read: How to Maintain Progesterone Levels While Pregnant
+How to Maintain Progesterone Levels when Pregnant